-Levy Electric Scooter Review: Conclusions
+Levy Electric Scooter: Review Conclusions

-The removable battery, a $139 accessory, at 3.3 lbs can be kept in a backpack or left charging at a an office or home while you’re out riding the scooter.
-Due to the removable battery, the Levy is easily shipped (sans battery) or brought along for air travel (scooter is checked and battery brought as carry-on item; check with your airline beforehand for their specific procedure).
+The removable battery, a $139 accessory, at 3.3 lbs can be kept in a backpack or left charging at an office or home while you’re out riding the scooter.
+Due to the removable battery, the Levy is easily shipped (sans battery) or brought along for air travel (scooter is checked, and battery brought as carry-on item; check with your airline beforehand for their specific procedure).

 If you have an electric scooter use case that requires a removable battery, then the Levy scooter is the absolute best one to buy.

-Levy Technical Specifications
+Levy Scooter Specifications

-|Top speed||18 mph||19 kmh|
+|Top speed||18 mph|

-|Battery capacity||230 watt hours|
+|Battery capacity||230 Wh|

-|Battery recharge time||2-3 hours|
+|Battery recharge time||3 hrs|